Videos and podcasts

 And one of the potentials is that we can better use that data.
 AI and machine learning in particular is really good at pattern matching.
 And when you've got large amounts of data, sometimes there are patterns in that data that are useful, that provide insights and that are not easy for humans to detect.
 But machine learning and AI tools can.

-So, that's a that's an example of where there would be real benefits to ASIC.
-We've done some pilots ourselves looking at how generative AI tools might be able to summarize documents.
+So, that's an example of where there would be real benefits to ASIC.
+We've done some pilots ourselves looking at how generative AI tools might be able to summarise documents.
 The result of that particular experiment was that our people are still better than the AI, which is a good thing.
-And most recently, the federal government's just released a whole of government AI policy that ASIC's aligned to and will implement.
+And most recently, the Federal Government's just released a whole of government AI policy that ASIC's aligned to and will implement.

 So, there's lots of opportunity for us to learn and for us to use the technology in a thoughtful, considered, safe and secure way.
 I guess what I would finish with is that the opportunity is material, and I think that's probably the right way to think about this.
 It's a tool for us to use.
 If we don't use it, we're going to fall behind.